sjentsch/lsjDocs/Ch12/Ch12_Regression_04.rst

    Depiction of the residuals associated with the best fitting regression line (left panel), and the residuals associated with a poor regression line (right panel).
 The residuals are much smaller for the good regression line.
-Again, thit is no surprise given that the good line is the one that goes right through the middle of the data.
+Again, this is no surprise given that the good line is the one that goes right through the middle of the data.

 .. ----------------------------------------------------------------------------